 Today marks World Oceans Day, which by a resolution of the United Nations (UN) is slated for 8th June every year.
 A day set aside for celebrating the oceans cannot be underestimated.
 Oceans cover over 70% of the Earth’s surface, contain close to 97% of the Earth’s water supply, host some of the world’s most significant ecosystems and are the primary means of global trade and transportation.

 Unfortunately, a germane question remains as to whether African States and communities have been able to exploit the benefits of the oceans as an impetus for their development agendas.
 Indeed, one of the most important developments for the global community and the peculiar nature of African interests is the future of the Areas Beyond National Jurisdiction (ABNJ) – comprising both the high seas and the deep seabed referred to as the Area.
 The phrase “the Area” was arrived at as the compromised description of maritime spaces which fall outside the jurisdiction of States on the basis of maritime delimitations set out by the United Nations Convention on the Law of the Sea (UNCLOS), 1982.
-In other words “the Area” and the ABNJ are largely synonymous terms.
+In other words “the Area” plus the high seas is synonymous to the ABNJ.

 At the time when UNCLOS was developed, it was thought to be comprehensive enough to cater for contentions in the ABNJ, being the single most detailed and significant instrument of international law.
 However, with rapid advancements in technology, the Convention has been found inadequate, especially with regards to the ABNJ.